YEPCOIN/YEPCOIN/doc/zmq.md

 providing various message-oriented semantics such as publish/subscribe, request/reply, and push/pull.

-The YEP daemon can be configured to act as a trusted "border router", implementing the yep wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and
+The YEP Core daemon can be configured to act as a trusted "border router", implementing the yep wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and